flexera-public/flexera-plugins/aws/rs_aws_efs/README.md

 # AWS EFS Plugin

-**Important: This plugin is currently in a Pre-Alpha state and should not be used in production**

 ## Overview
 The AWS EFS Plugin integrates RightScale Self-Service with the basic functionality of the AWS Elastic File System API.